 - Joining working groups or committees.

-According to a report by research and markets, the global digital forensics market size was valued at USD 6.4 billion in 2020 and is expected to expand at a compound annual growth rate (CAGR) of 12.8% from 2021 to 2028.
 It’s important to note that staying current in the field requires ongoing effort and dedication.
 A combination of different methods is recommended to stay current with the latest tools and techniques in digital forensics.

 - How can I stand out as a digital forensics expert in a competitive job market?